bytecodealliance/rustix/README.md

 </div>

-`rustix` provides efficient memory-safe and [I/O-safe] wrappers to POSIX-like, Unix-like, Linux, and Winsock2 syscall-like APIs, with configurable backends.
+`rustix` provides efficient memory-safe and [I/O-safe] wrappers to POSIX-like, Unix-like, Linux, and Winsock syscall-like APIs, with configurable backends.
 It uses Rust references, slices, and return values instead of raw pointers, and [I/O safety types] instead of raw file descriptors, providing memory safety, [I/O safety], and [provenance].
 It uses `Result`s for reporting errors,